moshende/hypersync-sdk-samples/apps/QRadar/ReadMe.md

 # Custom QRadar Hypersync
-This is Allied's first attempt at a custom Hypersync.
+This is the first attempt at a custom Hypersync.

 # Hyperproof Resources
 https://github.com/Hyperproof/hypersync-sdk/tree/main/doc